safiyaabdool/WhileLoopInterface/README.md

 # WhileLoopInterface
-This is my While Loop Interface
+This is a While Loop Interface which uses increment, it takes a number from the user.